 As energy must flow through a main grid before distribution, locally sustained systems are difficult to establish.
 Many communities in central and southern Patagonia, Futaleufú for example, occasionally lack sufficient energy in the winter months.
 Fernando Coronado Pinilla16 emphasizes his perspective that Chilean citizens are often in need of more energy.
-However, he furthers this idea explaining that there is diversity in energy depending on the region and its resources, emphasizing the illogical nature of drawing all energy to the center, rather than more local distribution.
+However, he furthers this idea explaining that energy sources are diverse and depend on each region's resources, pointing to the illogical nature of drawing all energy to the center rather than more local distribution.
 Gonzalez explains that Futaleufú could produce all of its required energy through low-impact systems such as micro hydro, solar, and wind.
 Communities such as Futaleufú are restrained from this ideal however, largely due to the Chilean physical and political energy infrastructure.
 There is therefore a monopoly not only over the creation of, but also the transportation of energy in Chile, emphasized by Endesas' majority contribution to the SIC line.

 While energy demand has indeed grown, the mining sector, which already draws more than 30% of Chilean energy, represents the most notable predicted increase of 45% by 2020 (OECD 2014).
 Fierro explains that the need for more energy is "like a big mythology...created for mining companies."
 In 2015, the Chilean government decided to not incorporate a daylight savings time change.
 This maneuver is claimed by many citizens to be a political ploy corroborating an overall need for more energy.
 When asked if he believes Chile needs more energy, Cristobal De Bittencourt17 responds almost identically to most other interviewees: "[T]hat's what the government is trying to show us, that we are lacking energy, but most of this energy is going to the north to the miners and...to Santiago, and none of the energy stays here, it's being generated here in all of these beautiful rivers and it's all going to miners and major companies, they need energy."
+The Blue Energy example displays the power of private industry motivations.
+Pinilla explains that Blue Energy, a Canadian company focused on tidal power generation, proposed a marine turbine project that would have provided 40% of Chile's total energy needs.
+However, the project was never nationally publicized and quickly disbanded.
+From this scenario, it seems fare to infer that by securing the need for fossil fuel production in the market, the previously discussed larger profit margin for hydropower is also fortified.
+Fierro describes the Chilean government as a puppet of more powerful entities, its decisions representing the interests of the mining sector, private hydropower interests, and influential Chilean elites.